 Soon after that we’ll pass the Knot and reach the peak of the trail, around 1,000 metres above sea level.

-After a rest, snacks, and the opportunity for some good photos we’ll continue along the wall, heading down towards the valley that will lead us down toward a small village where we’ll find our bus.
+After a rest and some great photo opportunities just past the Knot, we’ll continue along the wall, heading down towards the valley that will lead us down toward a small village where we’ll find our bus.